lhenriquegomescamilo/template-server-nodejs/README.md

 ## Run postgres with docker
 First create the database postgres inside docker with command:
 ````
-docker-compose build
 docker-compose up

 ````
-## Configure the database name
-With the pgAdmin openned, create the database with name: ts-api and, ts-api-test
+The docker compose will create the database called ts-api

 ## Run application